lhkbob/ferox/README.md

 * `ferox-input` - A keyboard and mouse event abstraction that can wrap AWT's event system, or poll-based systems (such as LWJGL's Keyboard and Mouse).
-  It provides a logic and trigger layer on top of these events.
+  It provides a logic and trigger image on top of these events.
 * `ferox-math` - A 3D vector math library, and implementations of spatial indices, such as octrees and quadtrees.
 Contains optional property definitions to use the math types within Entreri components.